 Here are a few of the brain training apps I’ve been having fun with…

-(Note: all of these apps are free, but have “upgrades” you can get for a more personalized experience.)
+(Note: all of these apps are free to download, and provide “upgrades” for a rate to get a more personalized experience.)

 This app was designed by cognitive scientists and researchers, and has actually been around for over 10 years.